David Walden

-David Corydon Walden (June 7, 1942 – April 27, 2022) was an American computer scientist who contributed to the engineering development of the ARPANET, a precursor of the modern internet.
+David Corydon Walden (June 7, 1942 – April 27, 2022) was an American computer scientist and Internet pioneer who contributed to the engineering development of the ARPANET, a precursor of the modern Internet.
 He specifically contributed to the Interface Message Processor, which was the packet switching node for the ARPANET.
 Walden was a contributor to IEEE Computer Society's Annals of the History of Computing and was a member of the TeX Users Group.

 Early life and education

 Walden was born on June 7, 1942, to Velva (née Diede) and Clarence Walden in Longview, Washington.
 His mother was an elementary school teacher while his father was a high school teacher.
-His family moved to San Francisco Bay Area in California when he was aged four.
-He started out at University of California, Berkeley, before dropping out with poor grades and subsequently moving to San Francisco State University, where he obtained a degree in Mathematics.
+His family moved to the San Francisco Bay Area when he was aged four.
+He started out at University of California, Berkeley, before dropping out with poor grades and subsequently moving to San Francisco State University, where he obtained a degree in mathematics.
 While at San Francisco State University, he took a course in numerical analysis, a field of mathematics, that triggered his interest in computers, and he worked on an IBM 1620 computer, the university's only computer.